 Breathability

-- The primary job of an active mid-layer is to help manage the body temperature.
-And this jacket despite being warm has excellent ventilation to prevent overheating.
+- The primary job of an active mid-layer is to help manage body temperature.
+And this jacket, despite being warm, has excellent ventilation to prevent overheating.
 I have used this jacket on steep ascents in gusty winds and when on Via Ferrata treks, and so far it has reliably kept me at a comfortable temperature and protected from the elements.
 The Dope Permeair outer is effective at letting air ventilate out of the jacket in cool temperatures without the need for armpit vents.

 Weather Resistance

-Design
+Design and Fit

-- From the first time I tried on the Proton Hoody, I loved the trimmed fit and feel of the jacket.
+- From the first time I tried on the Arc’teryx Proton LT Hoody, I loved the trimmed fit and feel of the jacket.
 The Phenom Orange colour stands out on the trail and is distinctive in photos.
 The 2 handwarmer side pockets and chest pockets are high quality and have deep pockets with soft lining.
 As mentioned, the knit cuffs keep the sleeves close to the body for an athletic look.
 And on the chest pocket is the Arc’teryx logo with the hood having a small Arc’teryx script written across it.
 The overall fit is true to size and does not have excess material to worry about.

 Arc’teryx Proton: Considerations